PetarSimonovic/Log-Line-Swift/README.md

 A log line needs to be concise - no more than one or two sentences - yet cover the narrative's central characters and conflicts.
 Most importantly, it needs to hook the reader in.

-Log Line will generate short, compelling fictional scenarios designed to serve as a framework for narrative development.
+Log Line's story mode will generate short, compelling fictional scenarios designed to serve as a framework for narrative development.
+It will create a protagonist that has positive and negative traits; an inciting incident for the narrative; and an antagonist with their own agenda.

+It will also periodically prompt users with a logline for a classic work of fiction.
+If users guess the narrative correctly, it is added to the "Collected Works".

 Excuse Mode creates tenable explanations that can be used to justify offensive, abberrant or inconsiderate behaviour.